-Mortal Kombat 11 is finally upon us, and in NetherRealm’s latest gore-packed fighting extravaganza, the attacks are even more devastating.
+Mortal Kombat 11 has been out for around a year, and in NetherRealm’s latest gore-packed fighting extravaganza, the attacks are even more devastating.
 It’s a game that will help you learn the ropes of battle before you have to go head-to-head against real human players, but if you don’t play Mortal Kombat 11 correctly, you’ll find yourself losing match after match as your enemy counters your every move and finishes you off with a ridiculous Fatality.
 Using our Mortal Kombat 11 beginner’s guide, you can make sure that doesn’t happen to you.
 This is what you need to know when you’re getting started with the game.

 Mortal Kombat 11 is less combo-focused than its predecessors, relying more heavily on short strings of attacks and your ability to control the playing field with projectile attacks, jumps, and anti-air attacks.
 The majority of fights are best-of-three matches.

 Almost every attack you can do is dependent on the character you choose.
-Press the start or menu button during an offline battle and you’ll see the “move list” option.
+Press the Start or Menu button during an offline battle, and you’ll see the Move List option.
 This gives you full access to all of your fighter’s moves, including basic combo attacks to try.
-One fighter may have an X-Y-X combo that does plenty of damage, but another fight could have this button string omitted from their abilities entirely.
+One fighter may have an X-Y-X combo that does plenty of damage, but another fighter could have this button string omitted from their abilities entirely.

 How to deal more damage